-Since it’s the end of first semester, I wanted to detail my experience–both as a way to reflect, and as a guide for those hoping to teach in France.
+For the 2018-2019 academic year, I was a lectrice at l’Université de Bourgogne in Dijon.
+In this post, written at the end of my first semester, I wanted to detail my experience–both as a way to reflect, and as a guide for those hoping to teach in France.

 Since my alma mater (Amherst College) has a partnership with l’Université de Bourgogne, I bypassed the formal application process that unaffiliated candidates have to undergo.
 Each year, Amherst sends a graduating senior to Dijon to be an English TA, and l’Université de Bourgogne sends a master’s candidate to Amherst to be a French TA.

 When your home university has a partnership with a French one, your university controls selection, so the application process can vary quite a bit.
 Personally, I had to create a sample syllabus for a course on American Culture and Civilization.
 This syllabus is a lot more involved than the kind of classes you’d be teaching, and the level is much too high for undergraduate students, but my home university was looking for evidence that we could teach a creative and thought-provoking class.
 Also, though all the classes English TAs teach are conducted in English, my application needed to be in French (our language skills are taken into consideration).